 The site can be accessed by floatplane, boat or kayak, depending on conditions.
 Visitors are responsible for their own travel arrangements and safety, and must bring several of their own amenities.

 This 12x14-ft. pan-abode style cabin sleeps six and comes equipped with two single bunks, two double bunks, a table and benches, wood stove, splitting maul, cleaning equipment and an outhouse.
-Firewood may be available, but visitors are encouraged to contact the Ketchikan Misty Fjords Ranger District to check the status of the woodshed.
+Bring your own firewood as it cannot be guaranteed.

 A mooring float is available, but it is not for the exclusive use of cabin visitors.